Normal retirement age

 You may exchange some pension for tax-free cash within statutory limits.

-Early retirement is generally allowed from age 55 subject to Company consent.
+Early retirement is generally allowed from age 55.
+In certain circumstances, it may be possible to retire from age 50.
 Please ask for more information if this is of interest to you.
 If you retire before age 60, a reduction will be made to take account of the fact that you will be receiving your pension for longer.

 Once your pension comes into payment, your pension will be increased each 1 January as follows: